zar67/cctp-devlog/_posts/2021-10-04-university-term-starts.md

 - SRE is embarassing and there is judgement for not already knowing the information, pressuring students to not engage.
 - SRE should not be taught by teachers but someone more specialised.
 - Students views remained the same over the 25 year span of the studies, meaning UK government policy changes has very little affect on the effectivness of SRE.

-I have also researched the current sex and relationships curriculum in the UK.

-*TBD*

 ### Next Steps
 - Setup an initial supervisory meeting with Lloyd.